andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 But these are semantically different types of data, so it would be easier to change if they didn't rely on the same method in the future.

-As a side note, by converting data to `int` for example instead of leaving it as string, we get the benefit that if there was some abnormality like on eof the numbers if a float, teh script will thorw an error, for better or for rowr.se.
-Did I do error ignoring?
-Alert the errors
+As a side note, converting numerical data to `int` (for example) acts as a sort of soft check to ensure int-like data doesn't contain any decimals, as `int()` will throw an error if it encounters a `float`-like number.
+This is probably ok if we expect this to be very rare case, at which point we can catch the errors in the script and decide what to do.

-Similarly, we can do a bit of data cleaning by doing something like, where we round floats to 3 decimals.
+We can also do some data cleaning in these extraction methods, where for example, we round ratings averages to three decimals:
 ```python
     def _extract_ratings_average(self) -> float | None:
         """Return mean average rating to 3 decimals."""
         out = self._extract_ratings_subtag_helper("average")
         return None if out is None else round(float(out), 3)
 ```

+### Data Flow

 For each `<item>` tag, an `ItemExtractor` instance's Item extract returns dict of pd.DataFrames, up the chain back out. `pdconcat` each time.